WILDER SIDE OF OAKLAND COUNTY

 2. Buhl Lake

 Buhl Lake at Addison Oaks County Park in Leonard, MI, is ideal on a hot summer day and beautiful in autumn when the maples are rich with colors and turtles seemingly pose on partially submerged logs for my camera.
-Buhl Lake, like Crooked Lake, has rentals but always check first with Oakland County Parks about rental availability for both parks.
+Buhl Lake has rentals, but always check first with Oakland County Parks about rental availability for both parks.